 Texas Ten Step Program

-St. Elizabeth’s ongoing commitment to helping all mothers give their babies the healthiest start in life through breastfeeding has once again led to a designation as a Texas Ten Step Program facility from the Texas Department of State Health Services.
+CHRISTUS Health makes it a priority to educate new mothers about the benefits of breastfeeding at our Center for New Life maternity department.
+Our ongoing commitment is to help all mothers give their babies the healthiest start in life through breastfeeding has once again led to a designation as a Texas Ten Step Program facility from the Texas Department of State Health Services.
 The Texas Ten Step Program encourages breastfeeding as the preferred method of feeding for newborns and infants.

-“Breastfeeding gives babies the healthiest possible start in life, so all of us at CHRISTUS Southeast Texas St. Elizabeth are committed to being the local leaders in promoting healthy infants through breastfeeding,” said CHRISTUS Southeast Texas St. Elizabeth Lactation Specialist Stacie LeBlanc, RN, BSN, IBCLC.
+“Breastfeeding gives babies the healthiest possible start in life, so all of us at CHRISTUS Southeast Texas St. Elizabeth are committed to being the local leaders in promoting healthy infants through breastfeeding,” said CHRISTUS Health Lactation Specialist Stacie LeBlanc, RN, BSN, IBCLC.
 “Our OB/GYNs, Pediatricians, Maternal Child staff and Lactation Service Team Members have all played a huge role in supporting our breastfeeding families.”

-“Breastfeeding is recognized as a national health priority, so everyone at St. Elizabeth is especially proud to be on the leading edge locally in supporting and constantly improving our care of breastfeeding families,” said Paul Guidroz, MSN, RN, Chief Nursing Executive for CHRISTUS Southeast Texas Health System.
+“Breastfeeding is recognized as a national health priority, so everyone at St. Elizabeth is especially proud to be on the leading edge locally in supporting and constantly improving our care of breastfeeding families,” said Paul Guidroz, MSN, RN, Chief Nursing Executive for CHRISTUS Health.
 “Acting as a breastfeeding advocate to the families we serve is another way CHRISTUS is committed to delivering the best healthcare service right here at home.”